 One Day in Valencia, Spain

-To make the most of your week in Valencia, you can follow these three main travel strategies:
+To make the most of your week in Valencia, consider following one of these three main travel strategies:

-1. to spend the whole week of your holidays in the city of Valencia (for this plan check my upcoming post 30+ things to do in Valencia)
+1. to spend the whole week of your holidays in the city of Valencia (for this plan check out my ultimate Valencia Bucket List)

 2. to stay in Valencia, while dedicating two days to the city, and then explore the rest of the region via day trips (or organized day tours)